 Sustainable Development

-Synergies
+State of Conservation

 Management

 Governance

 - 15. Assessment of the Periodic Reporting Exercise - 15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention? - 15.2.
-Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention

+15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
+Zimbabwe National Commission for UNESCO

+15.2.
+Relevance and Objectives of Periodic Reporting

+15.2.1 - Relevance and Objectives of Periodic Reporting

-State Party
+State Party Good

-Site Managers
+Site Managers Good

-UNESCO World Heritage Centre
+UNESCO World Heritage Centre Good

-Advisory Bodies
+Advisory Bodies Good